nestordemeure/nestordemeure.github.io/content/about/mentalism.md

 ---

 I am a consulting mentalist.
-Amongst other things, I have a book published for that public, I designed stage shows that are now playing in various[^two] countries, and performers all over the world are using demonstrations I created.
+Amongst other things, I have a book published for that public and, I designed stage shows that are now playing in various[^two] countries.

 [^two]: Two.
 Two counts as various.